jamesshore/ergotest/docs/automation_api.md

 The test modules will be loaded fresh every time this method is called, allowing you to run your tests as part of a watch script.

-If the tests enter an infinite loop or throw an uncaught exception, a test watchdog will kill the tests and generate a failed [TestCaseResult](#testcaseresult).
+If the tests enter an infinite loop, throw an uncaught exception, or exit early (such as by calling *process.exit()*), a test watchdog will kill the test run and generate a failed [TestCaseResult](#testcaseresult).

 If any of the _modulePaths_ fail to load, the remaining modules will still run.
 Each failed module will generate a failed [TestCaseResult](#testcaseresult).